Skip to main content

 Every student death is a tragedy and preventing suicide and self-harm in our student populations is a key priority.

-We strongly support the Suicide Safer Universities guidance, led by Universities UK and Papyrus, which includes guidance on sharing information with family and friends in the event of a mental health crisis and practical advice on compassionate, confident, and timely support when a tragedy occurs.
+This includes guidance for universities on sharing information with family and friends in the event of a mental health crisis and practical advice on compassionate, confident, and timely support when a tragedy occurs.

 Understanding student suicide data and risk factors is central to informing preventative action, which is why we have worked with the Office for National Statistics, which has published updated data and analysis.